StarkJohan/Balboa-GS-WiFi/README.md

 The PCB has solder jumpers that can be set the pinout to be compatible with either the pinout of the panels above or the SZ suffix controllers using the following displays:
 - VL600S, VL700S, VL701S, VL702S

-It's very likely that the PCB can be used with the VL801D and VL802D control displays as well.
+It's very likely that the PCB can be used with the VL801D and VL802D control displays as well but that is yet to be tested and confirmed.

 ## Hardware
 ### Control display data and pin functions